crsl4/phylogenetics-class/lecture-notes/lecture5.md

 {: .note }
 No pre-class work.

+{: .important }
+After today, we will assume that 1) we are all comfortable with the terminal and 2) we are all comfortable with git/github.
+If you are still struggling with the terminal and/or git/github, please check out the resources at the end of the [Reproducibility notes](https://crsl4.github.io/phylogenetics-class/lecture-notes/lecture3.html)

 # What is multiple sequence alignment (MSA)?

 - Homology is inferred from an input of sequences that are assumed to have an evolutionary relationship: descended from a common ancestor